All-Female Motor Racing Series Launching In 2019 As Potential Pathway To Formula 1

 “In order to be a successful racing driver, you have to be skilled, determined, competitive, brave, and physically fit, but you don’t have to possess the kind of super-powerful strength levels that some sports require.
 You also don’t have to be a man.”

-The series will see women in single-seater Formula Three cars, with 1.8 liter engines.
+The series will see women in single-seater Formula Three cars, with 1.8-liter engines.
 The competition will involve six 30-minute races at former Grand Prix circuits around Europe.
-Competitors in the series will be afforded free entry, and between 18 and 20 women will be given a drive, based “purely on merit after tests and appraisals.”
+Competitors in the series will be afforded free entry and between 18 and 20 women will be given an opportunity based “purely on merit after tests and appraisals.”

 We believe any woman with talent, passion and commitment should have a chance in motorsport.
 We’re here to create those chances and increase participation in a sport we love. #RethinkRacing pic.twitter.com/Ilhq0ZhfLL